A Levels (GCEs) – Level 3

 A Level qualifications are completed over two years.
-A Levels are linear qualifications – this means that they will be assessed at the end of the course (end of year).
-AS Level grades do not contribute to the final overall grade.
+A Levels are linear qualifications - this means that they will be assessed at the end of the course (end of second year).
 Most A Levels are assessed through exams only however, some subjects will be assessed with up to 20% coursework (only in subjects where there is recognition that certain skills cannot be assessed in an exam).
-A Levels are graded A*-E.
+A Levels are graded A* - E.

-All students will enrol on 3 linear A Levels from September 2017.
-Those students with an average GCSE points score of 6.5 and above will be able to study 4 A Levels.
+All students will enrol on 3 linear A Levels and those students with an average GCSE points score of 6.5 and above will be able to study 4 A Levels.

-Progression will not be automatic – it will depend on several factors.
+A Level Progression will not be automatic - it will depend on several factors.
 You will need to have attended regularly and punctually and completed all your homework/coursework during the year.
-You will need to have demonstrated that you are serious about your studies and you will need to have obtained an appropriate grade in the AS Level exam.
-Our normal requirement is a minimum D grade in your AS Level exam if you wish to progress to A Level.
+You will need to have demonstrated that you are serious about your studies and you will need to have obtained an appropriate grade in the end of year exams.

 This will depend on your performance throughout the year.
-You will need to be up to date with all your coursework of which there is a considerable amount.
+You will also need to be up to date with all your coursework.
 In order to progress to year 2 you will need to have attended regularly and punctually and to have demonstrated that you are serious about your studies.
 Your teachers will need to be sure that you have coped with all aspects of the course.
-Towards the end of the first year you will have your progress reviewed to ascertain your suitability for continuing with the Extended Diploma course or alternatively being transferred to a Subsidiary Diploma programme.
-This qualification will be completed by the end of the first year.
+Towards the end of the first year you will have your progress reviewed to ascertain your suitability for continuing to the next year.
+Generally, you will require a Merit overall to proceed and will have at least passed all your units.

 If you have not achieved 5 GCSEs at grade C there are several levels of technical courses available to you, depending on the grades you have achieved.
 These one year courses are also geared more towards a specific area of employment.
 They rely heavily on coursework and assignments which will be set regularly throughout the year.